Josh-Zirena/udacity-c2-restapi/README.md

 1. [The Simple Frontend](https://github.com/Josh-Zirena/c2-frontend)
 A basic Ionic client web application which consumes the RestAPI Backend.
 2. [The RestAPI Backend](https://github.com/Josh-Zirena/udacity-c2-restapi), a Node-Express server which can be deployed to a cloud service.
 3. [The Image Filtering Microservice](github.com/Josh-Zirena/c2-image-filtering), the final project for the course.
-It is a Node-Express application which runs a simple script to process images.
-(ETA 06/14/2020)
+It is a Node-Express application which runs a simple script to process images. ()
 ***